dthierry/k_aug/README.md

  -3 At the root directory use cmake to generate the makefile e.g. `cmake CMakeLists.txt` -4 Run `make`
  -5 Check the bin directory to find the `k_aug` executable

- ### Notes on the installation.
-  * Sometimes libz might be required.
-In Unix-like environments use the package manager to find it and install.

 ## Known issues
  * AMPL can not recognize command line options
  *
 So far, hundreds of times tested.
-*k\_aug* is part of the NMPC-MHE framework.
+`k\_aug` is part of the NMPC-MHE framework.
 Under BSD 3-Clause license.

 by David M Thierry